cran/FunnelPlotR/README.md

 distribution.)

-Methods are based on those presented in Spiegelhalter’s papers and the Care Quality Commission’s Intelligent Monitoring methodology documents.
+Methods are based on those presented in Spiegelhalter’s papers and the Care Quality Commission’s Intelligent Monitoring methodology documents, with methods for proportions, ratios of counts and indirectly standardised ratios.
+There is a also a variant method for standardised ratios, used in the NHS’ Summary Hospital Mortality Indicator’<br>
-There is a variant method for standardised ratios, used in the NHS’ Summary Hospital Mortality Indicator’<br> [Summary Hospital-level Mortality Indicator, NHS Digital, SHMI specification](https://digital.nhs.uk/data-and-information/publications/ci-hub/summary-hospital-level-mortality-indicator-shmi)
+[Summary Hospital-level Mortality Indicator, NHS Digital, SHMI specification](https://digital.nhs.uk/data-and-information/publications/ci-hub/summary-hospital-level-mortality-indicator-shmi)
 <br>

-This uses a log-transformation and truncation of the distribution for calculating overdispersion, whereas Spiegelhalter’s methods use a square-root and Winsorisation.
+This variant uses a log-transformation and truncation of the distribution for calculating overdispersion, whereas Spiegelhalter’s methods use a square-root and Winsorisation.

 Contributions are welcome.
 Please note that the ‘FunnelPlotR’ project is released with a [Contributor Code of